ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

         - ansible.legacy.shell: echo hi

-Though, if you do not override the M(shell) module, you can also just write it as ``ansible.builtin.shell``, since legacy will resolve to the builtin in.
+Though, if you do not override the ``shell`` module, you can also just write it as ``ansible.builtin.shell``, since legacy will resolve to the builtin collection.

 .. _i_dont_see_my_question: